gvwilson/sdxpy/src/db/index.md

 we scanned the bytes making up [%i "Unicode" %] characters in [%x binary %].
 The first choice spends space (i.e., memory and disk) to save time;
 the second spends time to save space.
-As [%b Bentley1982 %] pointed out over forty years ago, a lot of performance optimizations in programming come down to trading space for time or vice versa.
+As [%b Bentley1982 %] pointed out over 40 years ago, a lot of performance optimizations in programming come down to trading space for time or vice versa.